lem0nSec/Alcatraz/src/README.md

 ```

-When a new WIN32\_FIND\_DATAA struct is allocated in the heap with r12 set to 1, the last two instructions of \_findNextFile make sure the execution flow is passed to the \_changeDirectory procedure.
+When a new WIN32\_FIND\_DATAA struct is allocated with r12 set to 1, the last two instructions of \_findNextFile make sure the execution flow is passed to the \_changeDirectory procedure.
 The related instruction set verifies whether the enumerated object is a file or a directory.
 It first checks whether the object is '.' or '..' by calling \_verifyDot.
 In case there is a match, the object is discarded.

 ```asm